How to Make a French Cleat (2 Easy Ways)

 Related: Beginner’s Guide to Wood Sizes

-• ½” wood is typically used for lighter objects like mirrors and artwork
+• ½” wood – Works well for lighter items like mirrors and artwork.

 Sketch showing to conceal a DIY french cleat at the back of a wall cabinet

-WARNING: Table saws are powerful tools capable of causing severe injuries, including lacerations, amputations, eye damage, and broken bones.
+WARNING: Table saws are capable of causing severe injuries, including lacerations, amputations, eye damage, and broken bones.

 • Read and understand the manufacturer’s instructions.

-• Wear safety equipment, including eye protection, ear protection, and a dust mask.
+• Wear proper safety gear: eye protection, ear protection, and a dust mask.

-• Ensure safety devices are correctly installed and functioning.
+• Make sure safety devices like the riving knife are properly installed and working correctly.

 Related: 21 Table Saw Safety Rules (& Mistakes to Avoid)